aptima-ai/aptima_framework/docs/ten_framework/api/required.md

 Before ten_runtime passes `msg_X` or `result_Y` to an extension's `on_<foo>()` or result handler, it checks whether all `required` fields defined in the schema of `msg_X` or `result_Y` are present.
 If any `required` field is missing, the schema check fails.

-1. If the incoming message is a TEN command:
+1. If the incoming message is a APTIMA command:

    ten_runtime will return an error `status_code` result to the previous extension.

-2. If the incoming message is a TEN command result:
+2. If the incoming message is a APTIMA command result:

    ten_runtime will change the `status_code` of the result to error, add the missing `required` fields, and set the values of these fields to their default values based on their type.

-3. If the incoming message is a TEN data-like message:
+3. If the incoming message is a APTIMA data-like message:

    ten_runtime will simply drop the data-like message.

 ## Behavior of Graph Check

-TEN Manager has a function called Graph Check, which is used to verify the semantic correctness of a graph.
+APTIMA Manager has a function called Graph Check, which is used to verify the semantic correctness of a graph.
 The checks related to required fields are as follows:

 1. For a connection, the `required` fields of the source must be a superset of the `required` fields of the destination.
 2. If the same field name appears in both the source and destination `required` fields, their types must be compatible.